pixpilot/scaffoldfy/docs/DRY_RUN.md

+---
+layout: default
+title: Dry Run Mode - Scaffoldfy
+---

-# Dry-Run Mode with Diff Preview
+# Dry Run Mode

 Dry-run mode allows you to preview exactly what changes would be made to your project before actually applying them.
 This is invaluable for understanding template behavior and avoiding unwanted changes.